topjohnwu/magisk_files/canary_builds/notes.md

-## Magisk (1df65940) (18005)
+## Magisk (d73127b1) (18006)
-- Add support for Kirin 960 EMUI 9.0 devices
+- Change the way update-binary is bundled
+- Switch to use STL (llvm libc++)
+- Support down to Android 4.2 (with resetprop, magiskhide, and modules force disabled)

-## Magisk Manager (1d9c4410) (175)
+## Magisk Manager (d73127b1) (176)
-- Several internal changes
-- Fix post ota scripts when installing to inactive slot
-- Fix crashes when upgrading Magisk Manager
+- Minimize memory usage for verify and sign boot images
+- Do not show incorrect progress when content length is not available when downloading files
+- Preserve the su timeout after user selection, so it will not always start at "Forever"
+- Many other under-the-hood optimizations